 our teacher to pupil ratio is 1:9.

-Three additional GCSE or IGCSE subjects are taken from: Art, Classical Civilisation, Computer Science, Design Technology and Engineering, Drama, Geography, Greek, History, Latin, a second modern foreign language, and Music.
+Pupils then choose their remaining subjects from Art, Classical Civilisation, Computer Science, Design Technology and Engineering, Drama, Geography, Greek, History, Latin, a second Modern Language, Music and Religion Studies.

 NON-EXAMINED COURSES IN YEARS 10 AND 11

-Throughout both Year 10 and Year 11, you have sports afternoons and regularly have lessons dedicated to PSHEE.
+Throughout both Year 10 and Year 11, pupils have sports afternoons, complimented by exercise lessons in Year 10; there are also lessons dedicated to PSHEE.